YogitaBeniwal/QR-Generator/README.md

 6. The generated QR code will be saved in the specified location with the provided name.

 ## Author
-This solar system visualization program was created by Yogita Beniwal.
+This Qr generator program was created by Yogita Beniwal.